A Proper Floor is no Paltry Matter

 Don’t Use Bark for Chicken Run Surfaces

-While bark possesses some advantages, it's important to note that they don't for chicken runs.
-Avoid using bark chippings or woodchip that contains bark.
-The function of bark as a mulch is to absorb and retain water, which is the exact condition you're trying to avoid.
-Furthermore, bark releases aspergillosis spores, which can harm chickens.
-You can read a full advice here.
+Avoid using bark chippings or even wood chip blends that contain bark.
+The function of bark as a mulch is to absorb and retain water, which is the exact condition you’re trying to avoid.
+Furthermore, bark releases aspergillosis spores, which can seriously harm chickens.
+You can read about it here.

 Recycled Wood Waste

 Recycled wood waste is a sustainable and eco-friendly option for chicken coop flooring.
 It promotes a hygienic environment for chickens, provides stimulation, and ensures their overall well being.
 Additionally, soiled chippings can be repurposed for flower beds after use in the run.
-However, before using recycled wood, it’s crucial to assess its quality, safety, and consider seasonal variations that could affect the wood’s condition.
+However, before using recycled wood, it’s crucial to assess its quality, safety, and bark composition before adding to your coop.

-Designing a poultry floor optimally is key to creating a healthy, clean, and comfortable environment for your hens, using hardwood chips.
-The upcoming sections will cover surface issues such as the ideal hardwood woodchip depth, ways to minimise mud beginning with some guidelines about poultry surfaces.
+As previously covered, designing a poultry floor optimally is key to creating a healthy, clean, and comfortable environment for your hens, using hardwood chips.
+The upcoming sections will cover surface issues such as the ideal hardwood wood chip depth, ways to minimise mud beginning with some guidelines about poultry surfaces.

 Optimal Poultry Surface Guidelines